DanialNoori/simpleStore/readme.md

 }
 ```

-every mailer have to extends `Transport` for example:
+every mailer has to extend `Transport`, for example:

 ```php
 <?php